-Akita Prefecture is a prefecture that is located in the north-western part of the
+Akita Prefecture is a prefecture that is

-Tohoku area to the north of Honshu.
+part of the Tohoku area to the north of Honshu.

 It is the prefecture with the most number of important intangible folk cultural properties in Japan,